aramos20/aramos20/README.md

 ## About Me

-I'm a passionate developer with a keen interest in creating impactful software solutions.
-I enjoy working on both frontend and backend technologies and am always eager to learn and explore new tools and frameworks.
+I'm an enthusiastic DevOps engineer with a passion for optimizing and automating software delivery processes.
+I enjoy working with a wide range of tools and technologies to improve system reliability, scalability, and efficiency.
+Constantly eager to learn and explore new methodologies, I'm dedicated to continuous improvement and innovation in the DevOps field.

 - 🌱 I’m currently learning: IaC, container orchestration
 - 💬 Ask me about: DevOps!